GHS Glossary

 E

-EC50: The effective concentration of substance that causes 50% of the maximum Response.
+EC50: The effective concentration of substance that causes 50% of the maximum response.

-EC NUMBER or (ECN): A reference number used by the European Communities to identify
+EC NUMBER or (ECN): A reference number used by the European Communities to identify dangerous substances, in particular those registered under EINECS.

 ECOSOC: The Economic and Social Council of the United Nations